 Two US Senators recently demanded that FINRA explain how it plans to minimize the high rate of brokers who are involved in criminal activity or have been the subject of customer complaints.
-Clearly Senators Warren and Cotton are not familiar with how the FINRA U-4 and U-5 process works.
-In addition, they are probably not… Continue Reading

 Investment advisers should take note, as there has been an announcement of a new rule which might affect them.
 More specifically, any investment advisers that: (1) act solely as advisers to one or more venture capital funds; (2) are exempt from the registration requirements under the Investment Advisers Act of 1940; and (3) comply with SEC Rule 203(1)-1 (regarding venture capital advisers), are excluded from the District of Columbia Securities Act’s investment adviser definition, according to a new order issued on February 8, 2016.
 Exempt venture capital advisers excluded from the investment adviser definition must now comply with SEC Rule 204-4 reporting requirements.